MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Use the **Export** and **Import** buttons to make changes for your scanner across several repositories.

-This way, you don't need to make the same changes several times, manually, in the Azure portal or Purview compliance portal.
+This way, you don't need to make the same changes several times, manually, in the Azure portal or Microsoft Purview compliance portal.

-For example, if you have a new file type on several SharePoint data repositories, you may want to update the settings for those repositories in bulk.
+For example, if you've a new file type on several SharePoint data repositories, you may want to update the settings for those repositories in bulk.

-**To make changes in bulk across repositories in the Purview compliance portal:**
+**To make changes in bulk across repositories in the Microsoft Purview compliance portal:**

-1. In the Purview compliance portal, select a specific content scan job and navigate to the **Repositories** tab within the pane.
+1. In the Microsoft Purview compliance portal, select a specific content scan job and navigate to the **Repositories** tab within the pane.
 Select the **Export** option.

 1. Manually edit the exported file to make your change.